keera-studios/avatar-generator/README.md

-This program generates 512x512 images containing horizontally mirrored icons like the one below.
+This program generates 512x512 px images containing horizontally mirrored icons like the one below.

 It is used internally by Keera Studios to generate random images for mobile